 How often should I recaulk my shower?

-In your area, plan on recaulking a shower every 3-5 years if it's being used daily.
+Plan on recaulking a shower every 3-5 years in Phoenix if it's used daily.
 Sooner if you notice gaps, discoloration, or mildew that won't clean away.
-The heat and humidity cycles here age caulk faster than anywhere else.
+The humidity cycles here age caulk faster than anywhere else.

 Can you caulk over existing caulk?

-No. Not properly.
-We always remove the old material first.
+No. Not properly anyway.
+We always remove old material first.
 It's extra work but it's the only way to get a seal that actually lasts.
 Caulking over old caulk fails within months.

 What's the difference between silicone and acrylic latex caulk?

 Silicone is more flexible, water-resistant, and holds up better in wet areas and extreme heat.
-It's what we use in bathrooms and showers.
-Acrylic latex is paintable, easier to tool, and works fine for trim, baseboards, and some interior joints.
-In Silicone is almost always the better choice for areas that see moisture or sun.
+Bathrooms and showers get silicone.
+Acrylic latex is paintable, easier to tool, and works for trim, baseboards, some interior joints.
+For anything seeing moisture or sun, silicone is almost always better.

 Ready to Get Started?

-If you've got caulking that needs attention around your home, let's talk.
-Rene handles most jobs personally with 15+ years doing this work.
-Book online for a free estimate or fill out our contact form and we'll get back to you within 24 hours.
-No sales pitch, no franchise script — just straightforward handyman work that lasts.
+Got caulking that needs attention around your home?
+Let's talk.
+Rene handles most jobs personally with 15+ years of experience.
+Book online for an instant estimate or reach out and we'll get back to you within 24 hours.
+No sales pitch, no corporate script.
+Just straightforward handyman work that lasts.